North East towns 1100AD – 1500AD

 Gateshead belonged to the Bishops of Durham in medieval times but was often claimed by the Newcastle merchants as their own.
 In 1334 King Edward banned Newcastle’s mayor and bailiffs from mooring ships here and in 1344 the Bishop of Durham prosecuted Newcastle merchants f or wrecking his quays at Gateshead and Whickham.

 Disputes over the Tyne Bridge were another problem.
 In 1415 the Bishop obtained a suit from the King’s Court recovering his third of the bridge taken from him by the Newcastle mayor.
 The problem was that the Bishops did not always maintain their side of the bridge and this was damaging Newcastle’s trade.
-Newcastle would not succeed in annexing Gateshead until the 16th Century.
+Newcastle would not succeed in annexing Gateshead until the sixteenth century.

 For trade and commerce, Newcastle rapidly rose to become the dominant town in the North East of England.
 In 1286 Newcastle was the leading English port for exporting leather from local livestock.
 The border wars that ravaged the countryside destroyed this trade, but coal was beginning to dominate.
 In 1291, 80 quarters of coal were sent to Corfe Castle in Dorset from Newcastle and coal was shipped to London from at least 1305.
 Newcastle’s walls were falling into decay but still protected the town from the Scots and enabled trade to continue.
 Newcastle was the fourth wealthiest town in England by 1334 after London, Bristol and York and the 11th largest in 1372 with 2,637 tax payers.